do vets recommend collars or harnesses 1

 Harnesses have gained popularity due to their unique advantages.
 Here are some of the benefits they offer:

-Harnesses, especially those with front clips, provide better control over dogs who have a tendency to pull on the leash.
+Harnesses, especially those with front clips, provide better control over dogs who tend to pull on the leash.
 By redirecting the pulling force towards the side, harnesses make it easier for pet owners to manage their dogs’ behavior.

 Protects the neck from injury